NieneB/InternshipReport/index.md

 **Backend**
 Linking the data with the webpage.
 See paragraphs <a class="xref" href="#back-end-processes">.

-## Results Sub-objective 2.
-Building the prototype web-application

-### From requirements to design: The idea
 Because the origin and meaning of field-names are mainly influenced by the geography of its direct environment, like water bodies, streams, soil properties and altitude in relation to its surroundings.
 In order to visualize this relation, as stated in objective B1, the geographical surrounding in relation to the name has to be shown.
 Because the field-names are already categorized by a previous study, easily this distinction can be made.

 Several ideas came up to do this, as many characteristics are of influence.
 The main goal for the visualization can be stated as: